 DPI's service-learning implementation guide, High Quality Instruction That Transforms: A Guide to Implementing Quality Academic Service-Learning is available to download.

-- Research has shown that service-learning has an enduring positive impact on students' academic achievement, civic engagement, and personal and social development.
+- has an enduring positive impact on students' academic achievement, civic engagement, and personal and social development.

 K-12 Service Learning Standards for Quality Practice